 How does the use of derivatives attain the sustainable investment objective?
+This question is not applicable for the Fund.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 There is no minimum extent to which the Fund's sustainable investments with an environmental objective are aligned with the Taxonomy.
 Consequently, taxonomy alignment of this Fund's investments has not been calculated and has as a result been deemed to constitute 0% of the Fund's portfolio.